Hong Kong expected to delay election, citing coronavirus fears | DW | 31.07.2020

 Read more: Hong Kong pro-democracy professor fired for 'doing evil'

-The move comes after opposition candidates — including the young activist Joshua Wong as well as more moderate and established voices — were disqualified from standing earlier this week.
+The move comes after opposition candidates — including Wong — were disqualified from standing earlier this week.
 The exclusion has been criticized as a political purge.

 Read more: Taiwan: Hong Kong immigrant influx expected as China cracks down